Jan Stanisław Bury

-Jan Stanisław Bury (born 1977) is a Polish political scientist and diplomat, between 2018 and 2022 he served as an ambassador to Saudi Arabia.
+Jan Stanisław Bury (born 1977) is a Polish political scientist and diplomat.
+Between 2018 and 2022 he served as an ambassador to Saudi Arabia.

 Life

 Education

 Jan Stanisław Bury was born in 1977.
 In 2002 he has earned his master's degree from the University of Warsaw, Faculty of Oriental Studies.
 In 2006 he defended there his Ph.D. thesis on criminal procedure in Medieval Arabic literature.
 He was also educated at the universities in Kuwait, Tunis, Oxford, and Nijmegen.

 Career

 He began his professional career in 2005 at the Polish Institute of International Affairs (PISM) as a Middle East analyst.
 Following his work at PISM, in 2008 he joined the academia.

 Between 2008 and 2017 he was an assistant professor at the Institute of International Law, European Law and International Relations of the Faculty of Law and Administration of the Cardinal Stefan Wyszynski University in Warsaw.
 He has been giving lectures also at the University of Warsaw, Collegium Civitas and PISM Diplomatic Academy.
 As a researcher, he has published ca 100 publishes on international relations in the contemporary Arab World and international security.

-On December 2017, Jan S. Bury was nominated Poland ambassador to Saudi Arabia.
+In December 2017, Jan S. Bury was nominated Poland ambassador to Saudi Arabia.
 He was accredited also to Oman and Yemen.
 He ended his term on 31 May 2022.

 He speaks English, Arabic, Spanish, Hebrew and Russian languages.
 He is married, with two children.